European Cities for Sustainable Public Finances - CSPF

 Bologna

-"City Debate" within the Executive Master of PMI of the Bologna Business School (BBS)
+International Week 2025 of the Executive Master Public Management and Innovation (PMI) by the Bologna Business School (BBS)

 Barcelona